ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 ## The ubiquity, and the inadequacy, of video conferencing.

-Vashti receives a call from her son, who wants her to come visit him in person.
+Vashti receives a call from her son, who wants her to come visit him in person on the other side of the world.
 She initially refuses, telling him that it would be a waste of time.
 She would rather stay in her room and focus on producing ideas.
 Besides, why speak in person when they could communicate perfectly well through the Machine?

 But her son is persistent, and even Vashti will admit that "the Machine did not transmit nuances of expression [...] it only gave a general idea of people—an idea that was good enough for all practical purposes."
 When giving a lecture, her audience "heard her, fairly well, and saw her, fairly well."